DigitalCoreNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 [https://docs.docker.com/guides/walkthroughs/what-is-a-container/](https://docs.docker.com/guides/walkthroughs/what-is-a-container/) ***↗.***

 # What is Docker Desktop?

+> TL;DR: Docker Desktop is used to build, share, and run containerized applications and microservices.

 Docker Desktop is a developer utility for my Mac, Linux, or Windows environment that lets me build, share, and run containerized applications and microservices.
 It provides a straightforward GUI (Graphical User Interface) that lets me manage my applications, containers, and images directly.